-But the real heart of southern cooking lies in the use of fresh, nutrient-packed vegetables, liberally seasoned with health-boosting herbs and spices.
+But the real heart of traditional southern cooking lies in the use of fresh, nutrient-packed vegetables, liberally seasoned with health-boosting herbs and spices.
 Southern cooking is true "farm to table" meals - just without the trendy tag.

-Ask a dozen southern cooks the best way to season collards and I guarantee you'll get a dozen different answers.
-But one thing there's no debate about is that fresh is always best - there is simply no comparison between the texture and flavor of fresh vs. frozen collards.
+Ask a dozen southern cooks the best way to prepare collards and I guarantee you'll get a dozen different answers.
+But one thing there's no debate about is that fresh is always best.
+There is simply no comparison between the texture and flavor of fresh vs. frozen collards.
 The time spent cleaning, de-stemming, and tearing the leaves into bite-size pieces is time well spent.

 Not only incredibly high in Vitamins A, C, and K, collards are also a rich source of folate, calcium, and potassium.
 At only 50 calories a serving, collards are good for your brain, eyes, skin, and bones.

 Can you really call it a traditional southern meal if it doesn't include sweet potatoes?

-I say "no".
 Potatoes have a bad rap, but did you know 1 cup of cooked sweet potatoes only has 180 calories and delivers 214% of your daily vitamin A requirements?
 Nope, that's not a typo - one cup provides 214% of the daily requirement of Vitamin A and 52% of Vitamin C.

 And, when it comes to sweet potato pie, it's probably one of the few times you can use the words "healthy" and "pie" in the same sentence.
 Okay, we'll say "healthy(ish)".
 A sweet potato pie not only contains less sugar and fat than most desserts, it contains cinnamon and nutmeg.
 With the blood sugar regulating properties of cinnamon and the digestive aid properties of nutmeg, it's a winning combination.

 Every single southern cook I know has a pot of black eye peas on the stove on New Year's Day.
 I've always heard it was to begin the year with "good luck", but since one cup of black eye peas provides 5o% of daily folate requirements, I believe it begins the year with good health as well.

-There is no such thing as sitting down to a traditional southern cooked meal without sliced tomatoes and raw onions, sliced or chopped being on the table.
+And of course, there is no such thing as sitting down to a traditional southern cooked meal without sliced tomatoes and raw onions, sliced or chopped being on the table.

-At only 6 calories per slice for onion, and 22 calories for a whole medium sized tomato, that's less than 30 calories combined for these antioxidant-rich, heart healthy sides.
+At only 6 calories per slice for onion, and 22 calories for a whole medium sized tomato, that's less than 30 calories combined for these antioxidant-rich, heart-healthy sides.